Pathways are made up of courses focused on future careers or further education opportunities

-Our team of experienced staff come from a wide range of industry backgrounds including zoo-keeping, veterinary nursing, rearing/flying birds, dog grooming, equine training and dentistry, park ranger, tree surgery and horticulture.
+Our team of experienced staff come from a wide range of industry backgrounds including zoo-keeping, veterinary nursing, rearing/flying birds, dog grooming and equine training and dentistry.

 Each location provides a variety of animal species which are suitable for all levels of learner.